gambia-college/IT-Deparment-Handbook/02-teams.md

 We have two head-level at the IT Department, head and deputy head of IT Department

-**Abd Al-Ala Camara** is the head of IT Department and runs Ui/Ux Design and Front-end Development.
+**Abd Al-Ala Camara** is the head of the IT Department and runs Ui/Ux Design and Front-end Development.
 He’s principally responsible for setting the overall direction of the IT Department.
 Abd Al-Ala spends most of his time working at RD.

-**Mamadou AR Jallow** is the deputy head of IT Department and runs the ITS team.
+**Mamadou AR Jallow** is the deputy head of the IT Department and runs the ITS team.
 Mamadou is responsible for running the technical direction of all IT related things at the college.

 ## GC Journal - (GCJ)

 GC Journal is responsible for news, events and notices within and outside of the college.
 This team involved , designers, photographers, content strategist and journalist.

 **Ebrima Press Bah** is the head of this team.
-He is responsible to proof read and check everything before it is published.
+He is responsible to proofread and check everything before it is published.
 His team works closely with ITRs and RD for information flow in and out of the IT Department and technical issues respectively.

 His team consists of the following: